LLVM-but-worse/maple-ir/README.md

 ![Fernflower example](https://images2.imgbox.com/43/fe/C2zHlgyi_o.png)

+## Technical details
+SSA destruction is implemented using the methods of [Sreedhar et al.](https://pdfs.semanticscholar.org/b4e0/f3301cffb358e836ee2964a0316e1b263974.pdf) and [Boissinot et al.](https://hal.inria.fr/inria-00349925/file/RR.pdf).
+The [Boissinot destructor](./org.mapleir.ir/src/main/java/org/mapleir/ir/algorithms/BoissinotDestructor.java) is currently the default destructor.
+SSA construction is implemented based on a fast 1-pass linear scan algorithm loosely based on Cytron et al.'s method using dominance frontiers.
+For more details see [SSAGenPass.java](./org.mapleir.ir/src/main/java/org/mapleir/ir/cfg/builder/SSAGenPass.java).
+Bytecode destruction is tricky in Java due to exception ranges.
+Furthermore, linearizing the control flow graph (CFG) in a simple manner is difficult due to loop nesting.
+Linearization is handled by recursively applying Tarjan's superconnected components algorithm.
+Exception tables for each method are discarded and regenerated based on the control flow graph's structure.
+For more details, see [ControlFlowGraphDumper](./org.mapleir.ir/src/main/java/org/mapleir/ir/algorithms/ControlFlowGraphDumper.java).

+For more details, see the [whitepaper](./docs/maple-ir.pdf).

 ## Caveats
 - Since the project uses a fork of the ObjectWeb ASM framework, it's not compatible with other implementations.
 This should be addressed before you use Maple-IR as a library.
 - Interprocedural analysis has not been fully implemented (it's difficult).
+- Many of the IR passes weren't designed with `javac` in mind.
+This means, for example, `finally` blocks are processed correctly, although not neatly.

 ## Compiling
 To build: